alexvcodesphere/new-gh-action-test/README.md

 ### `apiUrl`

-Base domain of the target Codesphere instance (with https://)
+Base domain of the target Codesphere instance (with https://), e.g. `https://codesphere.com`, or `https://my-custom-codesphere.com`

 ### `email`